showell-labs/level-up/README.md

 1. Make a private fork of this repository and checkout a new branch
 2. Clone on your device and run `yarn` (make sure you have `yarn` installed)
 3. Resolve [each issue in this repository](https://github.com/showell-labs/maturity-test/issues)

-Finally, make a PR that points to your fork (not to original repo).
+4. Make a PR using your own repository (fork) as the base repository (we don't accept PRs to this repository).
+5. Submit us the link to the PR in your repository.
+You can submit it along with your application https://careers.showell.com/

 ## Good to Know